-Suzanne Johnston Memorial Scholarship
+2025 Suzanne Johnston Memorial Scholarship

 Suzanne Johnston

 The Suzanne Johnston Memorial Scholarship is a yearly award of up to $250 to a current WPGS member to assist with the cost of attendance at a local, regional, national. or virtual genealogy conference.
 Suzie passed away in 2019 after 44 years of WPGS volunteering, serving as a Board member, chairperson of several committees, First Families reviewer, and genealogical researcher extraordinaire.
-She studied new techniques to not only further her own research but to assist others, so this scholarship is a fitting way to honor her memory.
+She studied new techniques to not only further her own research but to assist others, making this scholarship a fitting way to honor her memory.

-This Suzanne Johnston Memorial Scholarship is open only to current WPGS members (you can join here).
-To be considered, members must write a 250-400 word statement explaining how attendance at the conference they have chosen will benefit their family history research.
-Download the application form.
-The deadline for receipt of this Application Submission for 2024 conferences is December 1, 2023.
-Submt your completed application to scholarship@wpgs.org or mail to:
+The Scholarship, only available to current WPGS members (you can join here), has awarded every year since its creation.
+To be considered, members must write a 250-400 word statement explaining how attendance at their chosen conference will benefit their family history research.
+Consider the following suggestions for your application:

-Suzanne Johnston Memorial Scholarship Committee
+Scholarship Committee

 Western Pennsylvania Genealogical Society, 4400 Forbes Avenue, Third Floor, Pittsburgh, PA 15213-4007